 Life maintenance expenses.
 Although not all inclusive, life maintenance items can include the following:

 meals consumed outside of work hours;

 self-care items (including items of cosmetic rather than work-related nature);

 contributions to savings plans (e.g., Individual Retirement Accounts (IRA's) or voluntary pensions);

 Items furnished by others that are needed in order to work (the value of such items is not income)

-Expenses claimed on a self-employment tax return (see SI 00820.545B.1. for further discussion regarding this issue)
+Expenses claimed on a self-employment tax return (For further policy regarding this issue, see SI 00820.545B.1.)

-EXAMPLE: Mrs. Terry Peters, a blind individual, works as a typist.
-A community organization bought her a special typewriter that she needed to perform satisfactorily on the job.
-The value of the typewriter is not income to Mrs. Peters, nor is it deducted as a BWE since she did not pay for it.
+EXAMPLE: Mrs. Peters, a blind individual, works as a transcriptionist.
+Her employer bought her a special computer program that she needed to perform satisfactorily on the job.
+The value of the computer program is not income to Mrs. Peters, nor is it excluded as a BWE since she did not pay for it.